Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Introduction

+Explainability mandates provide companies with substantial leeway on how they build explanations.
+In practice, companies resort to the path of least resistance, using popular feature attribution methods like SHAP and LIME to report features in \emph{feature-highlighting explanations} for decision subjects.
+However, we do not yet know to what extent standard practices achieve the goals of explainability mandates.
+This information is necessary to guide efforts in enacting and enforcing explainability mandates, especially considering many are in early stages of development.

-In this work, we analyze how explanations can effectively achieve one of their goals: helping consumers attain recourse.
-Our work is motivated by the fact that explainability mandates are designed to achieve multiple goals and yet overlook implementation details.
-To this end, we assess the efficacy of feature attribution methods in supporting recourse, and develop a targeted approach for this objective.
-Our main contributions include:
+We study how explanations can effectively achieve one of their goals---helping consumers attain \emph{recourse}.
+Our main contributions include: \begin{enumerate}[itemsep=0.1em,topsep=0pt]

-\begin{enumerate}[itemsep=0.25em,topsep=0pt] \item We identify an inherent limitation of feature attribution methods in consumer-facing applications -- \emph{reasons without recourse} -- where we present features in explanations, yet modifying them yields no path to the desired outcome.
+\item We identify feature attribution methods can provide \emph{reasons without recourse}---reporting ``important'' features that do not facilitate recourse.

-\item We introduce a new approach to explain individual predictions by measuring feature responsiveness -- the probability of attaining recourse through a randomly chosen intervention on its features.
+\item We introduce an approach to highlight features that lead to recourse by measuring \emph{responsiveness}---the probability that an individual can attain a target outcome by intervening on a specific feature.

+\item We develop methods to compute feature responsiveness scores for any classification model.
+Our methods can enforce complex actionability constraints that allow practitioners to control the set of interventions and their downstream effects.

-\item We conduct an empirical study on feature-highlighting explanations in consumer finance, finding that standard methods can harm consumers by highlighting immutable and unresponsive features.
-Our framework improves upon feature attribution methods, promoting recourse and transparency by highlighting features that help attain target predictions and flagging predictions that are difficult or impossible to change.
-Our analysis also reveals the need for additional information in explanations to effectively facilitate recourse.
+\item We conduct an extensive empirical study on feature-highlighting explanations in lending.
+Our results show that standard methods can harm consumers by highlighting immutable and unresponsive features, and that our approach promotes recourse and transparency by highlighting responsive features and flagging predictions that are difficult or impossible to change.